mantidproject/mantid/docs/source/release/v3.13.0/reflectometry.rst

   - ``CreatePolarizationEfficiencies`` creates efficiencies from polynomial coefficients
   - ``JoinISISPolarizationEfficiencies`` joins individual efficiencies into one matrix workspace
   - ``LoadISISPolarizationEfficiencies`` loads efficiencies form files
 * Algorithms for reflectometry reduction at ILL have been added.
-These handle the basic reduction in SumInLambda mode.
+These handle the basic polarized/unpolarized reduction in SumInLambda or SumInQ modes.
 Included algorithms:
     - :ref:`algm-ReflectometryILLPreprocess`
     - :ref:`algm-ReflectometryILLSumForeground`
     - :ref:`algm-ReflectometryILLPolarizationCor`